open-tenancy/opentenancy_docassemble/docassemble/openTenancy/data/static/README.md

-# Static file directory
+# static file

-If you want to make files available in the web app, put them in this directory.
+this stores images / gifs / anyother files available on the website.